anithagurjarathi/login_webpage/README.md

  Interacting with the Login Page:

-	.Enter a valid email address(ex: username@gmail.com) and password(must neeed the 6 characters).
+	.Enter a valid email address(ex: username@gmail.com) and password(must need the 6 characters).
         .Click the "Remember Me" checkbox to save the login credentials.
 	.Click the "Login" button to authenticate.
         .If the login is successful, a success message will be displayed.